HTML Web SQL DELETE

 No. Once a transaction commits, deleted rows are gone unless you kept a backup or can re-fetch from a server.
 Confirm destructive actions in your UI before deleting.

-DELETE FROM table_name without a WHERE clause removes every row in the table but keeps the table structure.
-That is faster than dropping and recreating the table when you want an empty slate with the same schema.
+DELETE FROM table_name without a WHERE clause removes every row in the table but keeps the table structure — faster than dropping and recreating the table when you want an empty slate with the same schema.
+Because Web SQL is deprecated, treat every DELETE you write here as a rehearsal for the same pattern in IndexedDB.

 About the author